 Extension Term.
 An extension granted pursuant to Section 3007(b)(3)(A) will be valid for period of up to two years per project.
 This extension cannot be renewed.

-Labeling.
+Labeling Requirement for an Infrastructure Construction Delay Extension.
 The Fleet Operator shall label each LSI Forklift covered by an extension with its EIN in accordance with Section 3010.

-Extension Request.
-The Fleet Operator shall submit the following to the Executive Officer in its request for the extension between 45 and 90 calendar days prior to the upcoming compliance date:
+Request for an Infrastructure Construction Delay Extension.
+The Fleet Operator shall submit the following to the Executive Officer in its request prior to the upcoming compliance date:

 Entity information specified in Section 3009(b)(1);